Web App Development in 2025: A Comprehensive Guide

 Mailchimp

-Mailchimp is a marketing platform allowing marketers to send automated and targeted mass emails to their leads.
+Mailchimp is a marketing platform that allows marketers to send automated and targeted mass emails to their leads.
 Its UI is easily navigable for anyone who wants to set up an email marketing campaign.

 Salesforce